jeffmcmahan/TYPEOF/README.md

 checkFunc(Number) // 1
 ```

-If (and only if) the value passed to `TYPEOF` is a native `arguments` object, `check` will examine all of the values therein, checking them against the types passed to `check`.
+If (and only if) the value passed to `TYPEOF` is a native `arguments` object, it will check each of the values therein against the corresponding type passed to `check`.
 So:

 ```js
 (function (num, str, arr) {